Atlantic Steam Navigation Company: Post World War II

 After demobilisation, Bustard tried again to implement his transatlantic plans but there were no suitable ships available and no chance of raising finance for a new build.
 Instead he turned his thoughts to the use of surplus LSTs as vehicle ferries on the short sea routes across the North Sea.
 After lengthy negotiations with the Admiralty he succeeded in chartering 3 LSTs, 3519, 3534 and 3512.
 The ships needed modifications to engines, boilers and navigational aids as well as improved accommodation.
 The maiden voyage of ASN took place on 11 September 1946 when LST3519, now renamed Empire Baltic, sailed from Tilbury with 64 new vehicles for the Dutch Army for delivery in Rotterdam.
 The company continued to ferry thousands of military vehicles across the North Sea via Hamburg.
 In 1955 the terminal was transferred from Hamburg to Antwerp.

 In 1948 ASN acquired another LST which became the Empire Doric and was used to inaugurate a commercial service between Preston, Lancashire and Larne.
 Early cargoes included a contract to carry 200 prefabricated houses, lorries loaded with glass from Pilkington's, and a circus.
 This was the first commercial roll-on roll-off ferry service in the world.
 It proved so successful that in 1950 the Empire Gaelic was acquired to operate a new service between Preston and Belfast.

-In 1952, ASN were chosen to manage a fleet of 12 LSTs for the War Department, operating in the Middle & Far East.
+In 1952, ASN were chosen to manage a fleet of 12 LSTs for the War Department, operating in the Middle and Far East.
 They were deployed to Japan during the Korean War.
 This arrangement continued until 1961 when the operation transferred to the British-India Steam Navigation Company.